Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Here like in PoW we have relative safety in networks, but there is no way to "hop" from one chain to another, so the war is still in the relative security, but one stake cannot _directly_ attach another stake in a separate consensus system...

-What about an embedded system though?
+What about an system of value _within_ consensus?

 ---v

-## _Embedded_ PoS Economic Security
+## DApp PoS Economic Security

 <img rounded style="width: 1200px" src="../../assets/img/3-Blockchain/market-cap-polkadot-chains.png"/>

 Notes:

 Consideration: these notes are an oversimplification!
-We may talk more about this kind of problem in NPoS lesson (Nuke think at least).
+We may talk more about this kind of problem in NPoS lesson (Nuke thinks at least).
 The details of a formal analysis are out of scope for this Academy.

 Proposition: Total applications valuation of their assets (tokens on smart contracts, or parachains) is limited and that limit is correlated with the total economic security of the consensus system they reside in.